rustic style kitchen

 Brick is another option for a rustic kitchen floor, but the baked clay can wear.
 Tile flooring that looks just like bricks will be a more durable option for a kitchen.
 Either way, installing it in a herringbone pattern is classic yet updated simultaneously.

 Furniture is handmade, heavy, and square.
 It is often made of weathered or distressed wood, possibly with unfinished edges for a timeworn appearance.
-And it can be recycled or reclaimed, which reinforces repurposing.
+It can also be recycled or reclaimed, which reinforces repurposing.

-Other natural materials used are branches, bark, or twigs for extra stools or shelving.
+Other natural materials for extra stools or shelving are branches, bark, or twigs.
 Some homeowners might find this too rustic, so weathered wood is another option.
 Another way to soften the rawness is to balance it with white elsewhere in the kitchen.

 The furniture does not need to be completely rustic.
 Interior designer Katie Hodges says, “Side tables, accent chairs, and logs are my go-to’s for a dash of rustic without going full-on in that design direction.”